 An independent contractor is subject to the direction or control of the University only as to the end result, not as to the methods and means used to accomplish that result.
 The determination that an individual is an independent contractor is to be made prior to the individual's performance of service.
 Originating departments are required to seek confirmation of independent contractor status from Disbursement Services prior to make any employment commitment or preparing any payment request form(s).
 Independent contractors will be issued a Federal tax Form 1099-MISC by January 31 of the year following their service if they were paid at least $600 in the prior calendar year.
 Please note that any individual who receives payment of at least $1,500 in one payment will be subject to 4% tax withheld by North Carolina.
 The individual will receive a NC-1099 PS, which can be used to file for recoupment.

 In order to gain approval to pay a proposed independent contractor for effort (such as honorariums or speaker fees) and Independent Contractor (IC) Form must be completed, signed, and approved at the university level prior to engaging in any services.
 A form must be completed to cover every engagement by the individual.
-The form should be completed and returned to Tammy Cox no later than 30 days prior to the actual engagement.
+The form should be completed and returned to the appropriate staff member four weeks prior to the actual engagement.
 In addition, the individual must also complete and submit a W-9 federal tax form.
 If a contractor will only be reimbursed or expenses with no payment for services an IC form is no required.
 There is no guarantee of payment for services rendered without prior approval by the university (via the independent contractor form.)

 Independent Contractor Form completion tips:

 A business does not qualify as an independent contractor.
 A contractor must have a personal social security number.

 The W9 form requires the SSN.
 It is preferable that it is provided on the form, however it may be provided via other means as requested by the contractor.
 However, the SSN must be provided for setup as a vendor for use in CABS.